BRIEF STRATEGIC FAMILY THERAPY® (BSFT®) TRAINING DESCRIPTION

 To maintain certification, clinicians providing BSFT® to clients must adhere to the treatment model to assure fidelity and, thus, successful outcomes.
 Research on EBP implementation (including BSFT) indicates that an adherence phase is particularly important.

 One month after Certification is achieved, the monthly Adherence Program begins.
-Clinicians will send the Institute tapes/DVDs for review ideally on a monthly basis (some exceptions exist for tenured certified clinicians).
-In the process of review, clinicians’ performance is rated using the Adherence Certification Checklist that was developed in the course of model development and has been used in the research studies.
+Clinicians will send the Institute family therapy tapes/DVDs for review by our Master Trainers.
+Clinicians’ performance will be rated using the Adherence Certification Checklist that was developed in the course of model development.
 Adherence continues for at least 2 years.
-During the 2nd year of Adherence---and dependent on clinicians’ aptitude---the Adherence Program may change from monthly to quarterly at the discretion of the model codeveloper, Olga Hervis.
+During the 2nd year of Adherence---and dependent on clinicians’ aptitude---the Adherence Program may change from monthly to quarterly at the discretion of the model co-developer, Olga Hervis.

 Three formats of Adherence are available.
 Clients can choose to implement Adherence Monitoring, Adherence Supervision, or a program that alternates between the 2 every month (recommended).

 The Adherence Monitoring session is 1 hour long.
 Agencies and clinicians will receive a Monthly Adherence Report on the scale scores and review findings---and any deficiencies noted---is submitted to the agency and clinician.
-Specific recommendations are given if recalibration or remediation is needed.
+We will provide specific recommendations including if re-calibration or remediation is needed.

 BSFT Adherence Supervision goes a step beyond Adherence Monitoring.
-The bi-monthly tapes/DVDs submitted for adherence review will also be supervised with an additional hour of personal phone/video supervision with the clinician.
+After we review the bi-monthly tapes/DVDs submitted for adherence, we will also supervise the clinician with an additional hour of personal phone/video supervision.
 Time devoted to each Adherence Supervision session is 2 hours.
-Likewise, the Monthly Adherence Report is provided.
+We will also provide the Monthly Adherence Report.